-We are a clinical stage biopharmaceutical company with a limited operating history.
+We are a clinical stage biopharmaceutical company.
 Processa itself as an organization has never had a drug approved by the FDA or any regulatory agency.
 The likelihood of success of our business plan must be considered in light of the challenges, substantial expenses, difficulties, complications and delays frequently encountered in connection with developing and expanding early-stage businesses and the regulatory and competitive environment in which we operate.
 Biopharmaceutical product development is a highly speculative undertaking, involves a substantial degree of risk, and is a capital-intensive business.
-If we cannot successfully execute our plan to develop our pipeline of drug(s), our business may not succeed.
+If we cannot successfully execute our plan to develop our drug pipeline, our business may not succeed.

-At December 31, 2020, the accumulated deficit was approximately \$25.4 million.
+At December 31, 2021, the accumulated deficit was approximately \$36.8 million.
 We will incur additional losses as we continue our research and development activities, seek regulatory approvals for our product candidates and engage in clinical trials.
 These losses will cause, among other things, our stockholders' equity and working capital to decrease.
 Any future earnings and cash flow from operations of our business are dependent on our ability to further develop our products and on revenues and profitability from sales of products or successful joint venture relationships.